 Panel Field Description C:D System High-Level Qualifier (Required) Data set High-Level Qualifier (HLQ) used for ALL Connect:Direct system data sets, VSAM data sets, and SMP/E data sets.
 You are given the option to change VSAM and SMP/E HLQ in the following panels.
 Distribution Tape VOLSER (Required) Tape volume and serial number information to be specified in CDUNLD JCL.
 VOLSER number of the tape shipped by Sterling Commerce.
 Permanent DASD Device Type (Required) The DASD device type for all permanent Connect:Direct system files, including VSAM.
 The default is SYSDA .
-Permanent DASD Volume Serial No. Fill in if you wish to allocate all Connect:Direct system files in a specific DASD volume.
+Permanent DASD Volume Serial No. The VOLUME parameter for the VSAM DEFINE CLUSTER, which is generated during installation.
+If not specified, you must edit the VSAMDEF member in the \$CD.CNTL data set to specify the VOLUME in the DEFINE CLUSTER.
 Temporary DASD Device Type (Required) The DASD device type for all temporary files used during installation.
 The default is SYSDA .
 SMP/E Install (Y,N) (Required) If set to Y, this flag instructs Connect:Direct to perform an SMP/E installation, or an IEBCOPY installation if set to N .
-The default is Y .
-Job Card Information //CDINST JOB (CD-INSTALL),'CD INSTALL',CLASS=O, // MSGCLASS=X,REGION=8192K // These are the batch job cards used for all installation jobs.
+The default is Y. Job Card Information //CDINST_JOB (CD-INSTALL),'CD INSTALL',CLASS=O, // MSGCLASS=X,REGION=8192K // These are the batch job cards used for all installation jobs.
 Using screens, Connect:Direct fills in a dummy job card for you to customize.